 Manage, edit, and reorganize knowledge base articles from the knowledge base panel.

-This feature is optional; if you don’t see it in the main menu, that means it’s not enabled yet.
-See the admin documentation for details.
+This feature is optional; if you don’t see it in the main menu, that means your administrator hasn’t enabled it yet.
+Administrators can learn more on our admin documentation.

 Use the ↗️ button in the top toolbar to see the published knowledge base.